SayaliSawant0101/LLM-powered-social-listening-system/README.md

 ---

 ## Description / Overview
-This project is a **modern AI social listening pipeline** (Transformers, sentence embeddings, deep time-series, schema-constrained LLM) that ingests public Twitter posts for a **1-week window** and outputs insights specifically for **Walmart and its competitors**:
+This project is a **modern AI social listening pipeline** (Transformers, sentence embeddings, deep time-series, schema-constrained LLM) that ingests public Twitter posts for a **3-months window** and outputs insights specifically for **Walmart**:

 - **Post-level sentiment** with calibrated confidence
 - **Aspect sentiment** at **sentence** level (price, delivery, returns, staff, app/UX)